ceddl/ceddl-website-and-spec/docs/Getting-started.md

 </button>
 ```

-Lets update the listener namespace to `ceddl:models` so that we get the full datalayer in the event callback
+Let's update the listener namespace to `ceddl:models` so that we get the full datalayer in the event callback

 ```js
 CEDDL.eventbus.on('ceddl:models', function(pageData) {